 Photo by Greg Lehman

 Suitability: Ages 21 and up, welcome.

-Difficulty: Involves walking and standing for periods of time.
+Difficulty: Involves walking and standing for long periods of time.

 Things to Bring